Top 8 Breathable Fabrics: Keep You Cool and Comfortable

 Cotton

 Cotton is one of the most common natural fabrics.
 It is derived from the cotton plant and is highly valued for its versatility and practicality.
 It allows air to flow freely, making it comfortable for everyday wear in mild climates.
-However, cotton has some limitations:
+Many breathable fabric manufacturers consider cotton a staple in their product lines.
+However, cotton has some limitations::

 Linen

 Linen is made from flax fibres.
 It has a loose weave that allows for great airflow.
 This fabric excels in hot weather, providing a cooling effect on the skin.
+Quality breathable fabric suppliers often highlight linen as a premium option in their collections.
 Key characteristics include:

 Merino Wool